alexesba/magento-guide/README.md

   * Files from this area will be displayed during the installation process.
 * **sql**
   * Handles any custom database tables wich will be used by the module and process all upgrades to the extension.

-* **Magento Templates and layout files location**
-  * A theme consists of the following elements
-    * **Layout:** Folder includes XML files that define the layout of the theme.
-Layout files work as a "glue" between the modules
-    (wich are found under the app/code directory), and the template files

-    ```
-      app/
-      ├── design
-      │   ├── frontend
-      │   │   ├── base
-      │   │   │   └── default
-      │   │   │       ├── etc
-      │   │   │       ├── <b>layout</b>
-      │   │   │       └── template
-    ```